 Bamberg has a very old railway tradition.
 Only nine years after the legendary first journey from Nuremberg to Führt in 1835, Bamberg was connected to Nuremberg by rail.
 Today, the station is the busiest railway junction in Upper Franconia.
 The approximately 120-year-old station building is on the list of Bavarian architectural monuments.

 Once you leave the station, you are in the garden centre, where you can take a closer look around at the end of the tour.
 First you walk along Luitpoldstraße and then - turning right - along Obere Königstraße.
 Here you can already see the splendour of the local town houses.
 You feel transported to a fairytale world.
-You can't miss the chain bridge, which is adorned with thousands of "love locks".
+The chain bridge, decorated with thousands of "love locks", cannot be overlooked.
 The pedestrian bridge leads over a branch of the Regnitz, a section of the Main-Danube Canal, to the island city and directly into the pedestrian zone around Maximiliansplatz.
-The Bambergers simply call it Maxplatz.
+The Bamberg locals simply call it Maxplatz.

 Maximiliansplatz and New Bamberg Town Hall